mdrakiburrahman/kafka-delta-ingest/README.md

 #### Starting Worker Processes

-1. [https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create[Create] an Azure Event Hubs Namespace and within it, an Event Hub (which corresponds to a Kafka topic).
+1. [Create](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) an Azure Event Hubs Namespace and within it, an Event Hub (which corresponds to a Kafka topic).

 2. Set these environment variables, they are required by the delta-rs library:
 * `AZURE_STORAGE_ACCOUNT_NAME` (just the storage account name, not the FQDN)
 * `AZURE_STORAGE_ACCOUNT_KEY` (just the key, not the connection string)

-3. Create the `_delta_log` directory in the `web_requests` directory in Azure Storage and upload the [https://github.com/delta-io/kafka-delta-ingest/blob/main/tests/data/web_requests/_delta_log/00000000000000000000.json[first Delta transaction containing the schema] to this directory.
+3. Create the `_delta_log` directory in the `web_requests` directory in Azure Storage and upload the [first Delta transaction containing the schema](https://github.com/delta-io/kafka-delta-ingest/blob/main/tests/data/web_requests/_delta_log/00000000000000000000.json) to this directory.

 4. In the docker command below, replace the following placeholders with your values:
 * `AZURE_STORAGE_ACCOUNT_NAME` (just the storage account name, not the FQDN)